Chapter 8:

 “Ryan, look.”
 The coach closed his coaching board and walked up to the upperclassman.
 “I told you that I don’t care about trivial stuff.
 If your performance is good, you will play more.
 If you lack skills, your playtime gets smaller.
 It’s the same for everyone.”

 “I’m giving the seat to Carlos because he won against you, fair and square.
-If you don’t like it, then practice harder and make some results.
-You need to perform to play longer, that’s all.”
+If you don’t like it, then practice harder and show me results.
+You need to perform well to play longer, that’s all.”
 The coach concluded, turning his face away from Ryan and Carlos.

 As he said, I must hone my skills if I want to move up in the rotation.
-In short, I have to produce results.
+Otherwise, nothing will change

 As I was thinking for myself, Carlos walked into me.